 If their application is successful, a graduate with a PhD or other doctoral qualification will be granted permission to stay on in the UK for a period of 3 years, while a successful applicant with a UK bachelor’s degree-level qualification will be granted permission to stay for 2 years.

 The applicant will also be liable to pay the Immigration Health Surcharge, giving them access to the UK’s National Health Service on generally the same basis as a permanent resident in the UK.
-However, this will be calculated for each year of stay, at an annual rate of £624.
-This means that the healthcare surcharge will be charged at £1872 for permission on the 3-year PhD Graduate route or £1248 for permission on the standard 2-year Graduate route.
+This will apply for each year of stay and will be payable as in full when making the application.

 Having submitted an online application, paid the relevant fee and, where applicable, the applicant’s biometric information has been re-enrolled, a Graduate Visa will usually take up to 8 weeks to process, although the applicant can stay in the UK while they wait for a decision.